BachNewton/Liars-Animals/README.md

 # Animal-Game
-An offline "Liars Dices" game variant for Android
+An offline "Liar's Dice" game variant for Android